un4ckn0wl3z/CatchSkriptKids/README.md

 # CatchSkriptKids
-honeypot, toolkit and script for create SkriptKiddies
+honeypot, toolkit and script for fuckup SkriptKiddies